Khwarazmshah: Anushtegin dynasty

 The power of the Khwarazmshahs even further increased under Il-Arslan's son and successor Ala al-Din Tekish (r.
 1172–1200) was able to slow down the Ghurid expansion into Khurasan and destroy the Seljuk Empire.
 Furthermore, he also declared independence against his Qara Khitai suzerains, whose attacks he repelled.
 At the time of his death, his realm stretched as far as Persian Iraq to the west.
 His son and successor Muhammad II (r.
 1200–1220) was occupied with his rivals in the east (Ghurids, Qara Khitai, the Qipchaq of the northern steppes, and the Qarakhanids) for much of his reign.
 He initially maintained cordial relations with the Qara Khitai, who helped him fend off the 1204 invasion of Khurasan by the Ghurid ruler Mu'izz al-Din Muhammad Ghuri (r.
 1173–1206), who later died in 1206.
 His death led to the disintegration of his empire, and Khwarazmian conquest over much of it.

-He could now distance himself from the Qara Khitai, and while the latter were preoccupied by the revolt of the Mongol leader Kuchlug in Semirechye, Muhammad II capitalized on this by defeating and killing the Qarakhanid leader Uthman Khan, thus putting an to Qarakhanid rule in Transoxiana.
+He could now distance himself from the Qara Khitai, and while the latter were preoccupied by the revolt of the Mongol leader Kuchlug in Semirechye, Muhammad II capitalized on this by defeating and killing the Qarakhanid leader Uthman Khan, thus putting an end to Qarakhanid rule in Transoxiana.
 Muhammad II was now a towering figure in the eastern Islamic world, but like his father, was content with the limited titles of Khwarazmshah and Sultan.
 He now sought to the deal with the Abbasid Caliphate, who had in the past supported the Ghurids against him; he marched towards Baghdad, but the extreme weather conditions during the winter and unrest amongst the Qipchaq forced him to return to Khwarazm.
 His son and successor Jalal al-Din Mangburni (r.
 1220–1231) was unable to contain the Mongol invasions, which led to the collapse of the Khwarazmian Empire.